swiftlang/swift-evolution/proposals/0352-implicit-open-existentials.md

 This approach is much more complex because it introduces value tracking into the type system (where was this existential value produced?), at which point mutations to variables can affect the static types in the system.

 ## Revisions

+Post-review revision:

+* Enable opening an existential argument when the corresponding parameter is of optional type.

 Fifth revision: